keithmyburgh/CS5504FinalProject/README.md

 In this repo exists the perceptron.scala file, which contains the code for the Perceptron branch predictor.
-If you would like to run this, you need to place it into a clone of the chipyard repo at chipyard/generators/ boom/src/main/scala/ifu/bpd.
+If you would like to run this, you need to clone the chipyard repository first.

+Once that is complete, you need to place the perceptron.scala into the bpd directory.
+This can be found at chipyard/generators/boom/src/main/scala/ifu/bpd.

 Additionally, you will need to replace the BoomConfigs.scala and config-mixins.scala files in the repo with the two I have provided in the